sajjadGG/book-python/basics/sequences/list.rst

 --------------
 * ``sorted()`` - returns new sorted list, but does not modify the original
 * ``list.sort()`` - sorts list and returns ``None``

+Why doesn't list.sort() return the sorted list? [#PyDocListSort]_

+In situations where performance matters, making a copy of the list just to sort it would be wasteful.
+Therefore, list.sort() sorts the list in place.
+In order to remind you of that fact, it does not return the sorted list.
+This way, you won't be fooled into accidentally overwriting a list when you need a sorted copy but also need to keep the unsorted version around.

+If you want to return a new list, use the built-in sorted() function instead.
+This function creates a new list from a provided iterable, sorts it and returns it.
+For example, here's how to iterate over the keys of a dictionary in sorted order

 Timsort is a hybrid stable sorting algorithm, derived from merge sort and insertion sort, designed to perform well on many kinds of real-world data.